-The following table lists the last main order dates and times for big UK stores, with free or standard delivery.
-Some may deliver at shorter notice, for a hefty premium.
-But at that stage, though, it may just be worth going to the high street.
+The following table lists the last main order dates and times for big UK stores.
+We've highlighted the last date you can get free or 'cheap' delivery in red before premium prices kick in.
+But at that stage, it may just be worth going to the high street.

 In previous years, bad weather has seen some firms change their last order dates.
 We're keeping an eye out for whether that will happen this year, and will update you here if it does.